-To apply online, go to sum.edu/apply and complete all of the following steps.
+To apply online, go to sum.edu/how-to-apply-undergraduate and complete all of the following steps:

-Step 1 SUM General Application Complete the online SUM General Application.
+Step 1 SUM General Application Complete the online SUM General Application .
 An incomplete form may cause delays or a denial of your admission to SUM Bible College and Theological Seminary.
-Step 2 Pastor's Reference Form Ask your Senior Pastor or Youth Pastor to complete and submit the Pastor Reference form.
-It is the applicant's responsibility to verify that references are forwarded to our institution in a timely manner.
+Step 2 Pastor's Reference Form Ask your Senior Pastor or Youth Pastor to complete and submit the Pastor Reference Form .
+It is the applicant's responsibility to verify that references are forwarded to our Institution in a timely manner.
 References submitted by family members and current SUM students are considered invalid.
-Step 3 General Reference Form Ask an employer or other unrelated individual who knows you well to complete the General Reference form.
+Step 3 General Reference Form Ask an employer or other unrelated individual who knows you well to complete the General Reference Form .
 References submitted by family members and current SUM students are considered invalid.

-Step 4 Official Transcripts Request official transcripts from your former high school (and college, if applicable) to be mailed to SUM.
-Applicants may personally deliver an official transcript from his/her high school or college if the document is in its original, sealed envelope.
+Step 4 Official Transcripts Request official transcripts from your former high school (Freshmen) and college (transfer students) to be mailed to SUM using the Official Transcript Request Form.
+Applicants may personally deliver an official transcript from the high school or college if the document is in its original, sealed envelope.
 Unofficial transcripts may be faxed only for the purpose of admissions.
 Official transcripts are required in all student files.
 All applicants must have a high school diploma or GED certification.

-Step 5 Admissions Essay The essay will be reviewed not only for content, but for format and punctuation to help determine collegiate writing skills.
-The essay must be 12-point font and 300-350 words, double spaced.
-The essay will not be accepted if handwritten.
-If the essay fails to meet requirements it will be sent back to the applicant for correction.
-The essay must answer the following three questions: How did I become a Christian?
-How am I currently serving in my home church?
+Step 5 Admissions Essay The Admissions Essay will be reviewed not only for content, but for format and punctuation to help determine collegiate writing skills.
+The Essay must be one page, 12-point font, and double spaced.
+The Essay will not be accepted if handwritten.
+If the Essay fails to meet requirements it will be sent back to the applicant for correction.
+The Essay must answer the following three questions: 1.
+How did I become a Christian?
+2. How am I currently serving in my home church?
 3. Upon graduation from SUM, where do I feel the Lord is leading me?
-Step 6 Application Fee A one-time, nonrefundable \$20 fee must be sent along with your documents before your application can be processed.
-Step 7 SUM Community Covenant Sign the SUM Community Covenant after having read these three documents: Doctrinal Statement, Course Catalog, and Student Handbook.
-Links to these documents are located at_http://sum.edu/apply/.
-Step 8 FERPA Form Applicants must sign this document, specifying who has the right to view their personally identifiable record information.
-Step 9 Admissions Interview Once SUM Bible College & Theological Seminary has received completed applications from prospective students, an interview will be scheduled with a member of our admissions team.
+Step 6 Application Fee The essay must be submitted by email to admissions@sum.edu .
+A one-time, nonrefundable \$20 fee must be sent along with your documents before your application can be processed.
+Step 7 Admissions Interview Once SUM Bible College & Theological Seminary has received completed applications from prospective students, an interview will be scheduled with a member of our Admissions Team.

-GRADUATE ADMISSIONS REQUIREMENTS
+GRADUATE

-SUM is a Christian seminary and holds to high moral standards for its student body.
+SUM is a Christian Seminary and holds to high moral standards for its student body.
 The mission of the College involves training believers for Christian ministry.
 A high value is placed upon applicants who express a call to ministry.
 Applicants meeting admission requirements are considered without regard to race, color, creed, sex, or physical limitations.